i-IF-Learn: Iterative Feature Selection and Unsupervised Learning for High-Dimensional Complex Data: DISCUSSION

 We introduce i-IF-Learn, an iterative framework for high-dimensional clustering that integrates feature selection with low-dimensional embedding.
 By adaptively using supervised pseudo-labels and unsupervised statistics, our novel screening metric enables robust feature selection even when early clustering assignments are noisy.
 Unlike static pipelines, i-IF-Learn iteratively refines both feature sets and labels to effectively amplify weak signals.
 Beyond assigning cluster labels, i-IF-Learn outputs an interpretable set of influential features.

 As an exploration of the framework's flexibility, we replaced the IF step with a supervised Lasso penalty; however, this yielded sub-optimal performance (see Appendix \ref{sec:appendix_lasso}).

 While demonstrating strong empirical results, i-IF-Learn presents several avenues for future research.
 First, the current marginal screening step evaluates features individually, potentially ignoring pairwise or block interactions.
 Future work could incorporate a supervised recovery step (e.g., using CIFE \citep{CIFE}, or JMI \citep{JMI}) on the full feature set, guided by the generated pseudo-labels, to capture joint effects and eliminate redundancies.
 Second, i-IF-Learn currently identifies a single global set of influential features.
 Developing high-resolution methods to detect distinct, cluster-specific feature subsets is a highly relevant next step.
-More HDLSS datasets can be found in the publicly available repository provided by \cite{li2017feature}(\url{https://jundongl.github.io/scikit-feature/datasets}).
+More HDLSS datasets can be found in the publicly available repository provided by \cite{li2017feature} (\url{https://jundongl.github.io/scikit-feature/datasets}).
+The implementation of i-IF-Learn is publicly available at \url{https://github.com/mc25800852/i_if_learn}.